-It's converted from a pair of riads, whose 2 shady courts lead into each other, one with an ornately tiled fountain, the other with a rose-petalled splash pool.
+It's converted from a trio of riads, with shady courtyards featuring an ornately tiled fountain and a rose-petalled splash pool.
 The suites and rooms bristle with design details: copper lanterns, Balinese mirrors, egg-smooth tadelakt bathtubs.
-Up on the roof, under a loggia hung with gauzy textiles, the manager knows just when to offer cocktails or mint tea to guests lazing in the afternoon sunshine.
+Up on the roof, under a loggia hung with gauzy textiles, staff know just when to offer cocktails or mint tea to guests lazing in the afternoon sunshine.
 Down below, the hammam is the perfect place for some restoration after exploring mad Marrakech.
 The laid back atmosphere - everyone is made to feel at home, nothing is too much trouble - will delight couples seeking both style and substance on a long weekend break or some post-trek pampering.

 - Stunning, eclectic décor, which mixes modern and Moroccan pieces

 - A calm and classy haven, set in a quiet part of the medina

-- Pretty courtyards planted with palms and orange trees; and a large open-air roof lounge
+- Pretty courtyards with palms and orange trees, a plunge pool and suspended lanterns

 - A tadelakt hammam with a steam room and hot tub